fannynabis/chameleon-documentation-en/seite_loschen.md

 Die Seite selbst ist noch nicht gelöscht, wenn Sie nur den Navigationspunkt löschen (da beide unabhängig voneinander existieren).

-If you just delete the navigation point, the page is not deleted (they exist completely independent from each other.
+If you just delete the navigation point, the page is not deleted (they exist completely independent from each other).